pradeep90/minitypescript/src/systemf/README.markdown

-An eager purely functional language with records and subtypes.
+An eager purely functional language with records and subtypes and parametric polymorphism.
 The language has integers, booleans, recursive functions, and immutable records.

-The file `example.sub` defines addition and conjugation of complex numbers.
+The file `example.systemf` defines addition and conjugation of complex numbers and polymorphic functions like `id` and `const` and `compose`.